 A result of partial aneuploidy with a "p" or "q" following the chromosome number indicates segmental aneuploidy.
-Embryos are reported as segmental aneuploid when there is an extra or missing piece of a chromosome, rather than a whole chromosome.
+Embryos are reported as segmental aneuploid when there is an extra or missing piece of a chromosome, rather than a whole chromosome imbalance.
 The "p" or "q" in the result refers to which part of the chromosome contains the extra or missing piece.
 The letter "p" refers to the top portion of the chromosome, also known as the short arm, and "q" refers to the bottom portion of the chromosome, also known as the long arm.
 The numbers following the "p" or "q" are the approximate "breakpoints," telling us where on the chromosome the imbalance occurs.
 The number in parentheses refers to the approximate size of the imbalance.
 One megabase (Mb) is one million base pairs, or one million letters of genetic code.
 Putting that all together, "Partial monosomy 1q25.3q44 (65 Mb)" means that there is a missing segment of chromosome 1.
 The missing segment is on the q-arm (bottom half) of the chromosome and is approximately 65 Mb in size.

 Segmental aneuploidy can happen randomly and is usually not associated with a characterized genetic syndrome.
 Depending on the size and location of the imbalance, an embryo with uniform segmental aneuploidy would be expected to miscarry early, never implant, or lead to the birth of a child with a chromosome condition.
 Emerging evidence suggests that segmental aneuploidies are more likely to be mitotic in origin.
-This means that they could be mosaic and have reproductive potential, albeit not without risk.
+This means that they could be mosaic and have reproductive potential, even if mosaicism is not detected in the biopsy sample.
+If the cells that develop into a fetus have a segmental aneuploidy, there could be a significant impact on development, so there are risks to consider.